cameric/slate/source/index.html.md

 }
 ```

 Retrieve a subset of posts for a given user.
-Note that a page number needs to be provided
+Note that a page number and a limit need to be provided
 for pagination.
-If not provided then start from beginning.
+If not provided, then start from beginning.
 By default, the post will be
 ordered by created date.
 A `sort` parameter could be specified to sort by other fields.

-Note that the response of this request will return the limit of the previous request.
+Note that the response of this request will contain a boolean value `has_more`, indicating whether
+there are more posts that could be retrieved in the next page.

 ### Url Parameters